Nikola Kalabić: World War II

 During World War II, Nikola Kalabić was commander of Draža Mihailović's formation named the Mountain Guard Corps (Корпус горске гарде).
 On 26 November 1943, together with the General Inspector of Chetnik Troops Colonel Simić, he concluded a formal collaboration agreement (Waffenruhe-Verträge) with the representative of the German Military Commander in Southeast Europe, General der Infanterie (Lieutenant General) Hans Felber.

+As part of terror against Partisans and their supporters, Kalabić's Chetniks, during the period between 31 December 1942 and April 1943, killed with cold weapons 28 people from villages near Valjevo and Kosjerić.
+An anonymous officer from Mountain Guard Corps wrote a letter to Draža Mihailović on 8 November complaining that terror had gone so far that people are more afraid of Chetniks than of Germans, Bulgarians and Albanians.
+As an example of this terror he claimed that Kalabić beat personally 3 men and a girl in village of Ljubičevac, all innocent, whom latter died as consequence of beating.
+On 26 November Mihailović issued an order to Kalabić saying: Continue cleansing of communists wherever you hear them...cleanse without mercy.

-In the night of 25th of December 1943, Chetniks under command of Nikola Kalabić killed a large number of civilians in village of Kopljare, near Aranđelovac.
+In the night of 25 December 1943, Chetniks under command of Nikola Kalabić killed a large number of civilians in village of Kopljare, near Aranđelovac.
 Out of 22 killed, 19 were Romani.
 In a letter to Draža Mihailović, Kalabić wrote: In Kopljere we caught while sleeping and slayed 24 active communists, out of which 20 were Gypsies, who admitted to be so-called jarugaši, at day they do their housework, but at night in action.
 I killed them all.
-There is no proof that any of victims were involved with KPJ or involved in any armed fights.
-Source of Ministry of Interior of quisling government has a more precise description of the massacre, as they mention murder of 22 civilians, 19 Romani, of which 15 male and 4 female.
-It also mentions that Chetniks burnt all Romani houses, as well as houses of two peasants whose family members were members of partisans.
-Mountain Guard Corps under Kalabić committed similar acts of terror against pro-partizan population in central Serbia, including massacre in Drugovac, single largest Chetnik massacre in any Serb village.
+There is no proof that any of the victims were involved with KPJ or involved in any armed fights.
+Sources of Ministry of Interior of the quisling government have a more precise description of the massacre, as they mention the murder of 22 civilians, 19 Romani, of which 15 male and 4 female.
+It also mentions that Chetniks burnt all Romani houses, as well as the houses of two peasants whose family members were partisans.
+Mountain Guard Corps under Kalabić committed similar acts of terror against the pro-partisan population in central Serbia, including a massacre in Drugovac, the single largest Chetnik massacre in any Serb village.
+During July and August 1944 Mountain Guard Corps led by Kalabić committed a string of robberies and beatings in villages around Prokuplje and in Dešilovac they executed 5 villagers.